 2. Chambers normally expects to recruit tenants from Pupils who have successfully completed pupillage.
 Tenancies are not created automatically each year, but Chambers does not take on Pupils unless it has a realistic expectation of a tenancy being available to those Pupils who prove themselves worthy of a place.

 3. Chambers presently offers an award of £12,500 per Pupil for the first six months and guarantees receipts of a further £12,500 in the second six months.
 This guarantee operates on a month by month basis, so that in any single month where gross receipts are less than £2,083.34 the balance is made up by Chambers.
 There is no “clawback” if receipts in other months exceed £2,083.34.
 Further, Chambers will pay the costs of attending compulsory courses as required by the BSB and those additional courses that Chambers wishes the Pupil(s) to attend.
-In view of the above Chambers has applied for exemption from the requirement to pay travelling expenses of pupils.
+In view of the above Chambers has an exemption from the requirement to pay travelling expenses of pupils.
 Off-circuit expenses will in any event be reimbursed by Chambers upon production of the relevant receipt.

 4. Discrimination by barristers in recruitment on the grounds of sex, race, disability, sexual orientation, age, religion or belief is unlawful.
 Dere Street Barristers seeks in this policy to avoid any such discrimination and to follow the guidance set out in the new equality rules which the BSB has incorporated into the Code of Conduct for the Bar on 1st September 2012 including the following new requirements;